uriaorbach/the-wild-oasis/README.md

 # The Wild Oasis

-Project to demonstrate skills, built with react query and supabase.
+Project to demonstrate skills, built with react, react query and supabase.